olivierfriard/boris_docs/index.rst

 Behavior types
 ~~~~~~~~~~~~~~

-2 types of behavior can be defined:
+2 types of behaviors can be defined:

-**Point event** behavior: for behavior without duration
+- **Point event** behavior: for behavior without duration

-**State event** behavior: for behavior with duration
+- **State event** behavior: for behavior with duration